-To maximize our positive impact in the community and to exist in perpetuity, the Claremont Community Foundation (CCF) develops and implements programs, and initiatives on an on-going basis.
+To maximize our positive impact in the community, the Claremont Community Foundation develops, supports, and implements programs and initiatives on an on-going basis.

 Key needs throughout the community are identified, and by raising funds and serving as stewards of personal philanthropy, CCF is able to respond with resources to support programs that enrich the lives of youth and adults throughout Claremont, and local area communities.